Orchestrate-AI/community-extensions/README.md

 6. Always return a JSON-serializable object from your message processing function.
 7. Include a Dockerfile for containerization.
 8. Follow best practices and idiomatic conventions for the language you're using.
+9. Remeber that the environment variables passed into the extension by the workflow engine cannot be modified during runtime.
+These variables are set when the extension's container is created and remain constant throughout its lifecycle.

 ## Testing